License for AI services

 If you are an AI company and would like to know more, you are welcome to contact Simon Gozzi, Head of Business Development & Industry Insight at STIM: [email protected]

-If you are an author, composer or music publisher, you will find more information here.
+If you are a songwriter, composer or music publisher, find more information here.